freeletics/khonshu/docs/codegen/activity-generation.md

 A new parameter is the `navHost` composable.
 This composable is a pre-configured `NavHost` that already has all destinations and deep links added to it.
 This leaves 2 parameters when calling the composable:
-- A `NavRoot` which represents the start destination.
+- A `Modifier` to influence how the `NavHost` is shown on screen
-- A `(BaseRoute) -> Unit)` function that will be called whenever the currently shown destination changes.
+- A `(NavRoot, BaseRoute) -> Unit)` function that will be called whenever the currently shown destination changes.
 This is optional and null can be passed instead.

+The code generation will automatically take care of creating a `HostNavigator` and makes it available in the `scope`.
+This means any screen can simply inject `HostNavigator` to use it.

 One requirement is that the `destinationScope` used by other screens is either the `scope` or `parentScope` (or a parent of the parent if there are deeper scope hierarchies) used for